STHobbes/render/README.md

 * **Do an Independent Project**

-The intent was to build an easily extensible system where students could experiment with, test, debug, and prepare for release any extension that they thought were interesting - and these extensions to the base could be carried into the next year's classes.
+The intent was to build an easily extensible system where students could experiment with, test, debug, and prepare for release any extensions that they thought were interesting - and these extensions to the base could be carried into the next year's classes.
 I was blown away by the creativity of my students in this environment.
 Packaging this for open source distribution has been a bit of a challenge because I cannot walk you through the course lectures.